 Apply water to the top of the stone with a spray bottle and begin sharpening.
-As you are sharpening, continue to apply clean water to the surface.
+During sharpening, continue to apply clean water to the surface.
 Try to work the entire surface area evenly.
 The more evenly you work the surface, the longer the surface will remain flat between flattening.
 For more detailed instructions, purchase The Jende Book of Sharpening Double Hollow Ground Reed Knives by Tom Blodgett.

 Occasionally lap the surface of the stone using the Shapton Lapping Plate and powder to maintain a flat sharpening surface.

-Shapton stones require very little pressure when sharpening.
+Shapton ceramic stones require very little pressure when sharpening.
 Let the stone do the work.
 You will find that the stone can remove material very quickly with a minimum of pressure.
 Keep your strokes light and consistent.

 Always clean your tools and stones with water before moving up to the next stage in your process.
 Carrying coarse grit or other materials under your fingernails can cause errant scratches in your surfaces.
 These stones are very dense and particles will remain on top of the surface if not cleansed carefully.

 The most important concept when using the Shapton system is achieving consistency at a given grit level before moving up to the next fine stone.
-At the 2000 grit level, your tool should already be perfectly shaped from previous coarse grit sharpening.
+At the 2000 grit level, your stone should already be perfectly shaped from previous coarse grit sharpening.
 It is ineffective to attempt to rehsape your tool at any finer grit level.
 If you have built a good foundation at the coarse grit level, very little work will be required at the finer grit levels.